supremebeing7/time_log_robot/README.md

 ### Mapping keys

 You can now map JIRA keys to specific phrases so that in your Toggl time entries, you won't need to enter the JIRA key.
-These mappings are stored in a YAML file in the gem root directory:
+These mappings are stored by default in a YAML file in your home directory:

-    path/to/gem/mapping.yml
+    ~/.time_log_robot_mapping.yml

     # Example usage
     # --
     # phrase: JIRA-KEY
     weekly planning: PM-1

-With this mapping, when logging time on on Toggl, instead of having to enter "weekly planning [PM-1]", you can just enter "weekly planning" and the robot will get the JIRA key from the `mapping.yml` file.
+With this mapping, when logging time on on Toggl, instead of having to enter "weekly planning [PM-1]", you can just enter "weekly planning" and the robot will get the JIRA key from the `.time_log_robot_mapping.yml` file.

+#### Moving the mapping file

+If you don't care about keeping your mapping file hidden or out of the way, or if you want it somewhere it can be accessed more easily, feel free to create your own, then just tell the robot where it's located using the `--mapping` flag:

+    $ time_log_robot --mapping
+    # or `time_log_robot -m`
+    Enter your MAPPING_FILE_PATH: /full/path/to/your_mapping_file.yml

 ### Help

 For more details use the help flag:

+    $ time_log_robot --help

+Or ask for help with the `run` command:

-    time_log_robot --help
+    $ time_log_robot run --help

 ## Development
 To see available rake tasks for development

-    rake -T
+    $ rake -T

 To run the app in IRB for debugging run

-    rake console
+    $ rake console

 (Note: If you've built the gem and have committed the `.gem` file, none of your `rake` commands will work.
 You'll need to remove the built gem and commit the deletion.)